 While some small companies can survive just using cash or a business credit card for their fueling needs, those in the trucking and freight industry have different needs to consider when choosing how to purchase fuel.
 The blend of purchase controls, additional credit, simplified tax filing, and savings makes a fuel card for truckers a worthwhile investment.
-Read a guide to all the different types of fuel cards.
+Learn how to find the best fuel card.

-The benefits of a fuel card for truckers
+The benefits of a fuel card program for truckers

 - Save at the pump.